Patterson-Sullivan measures and growth of relatively hyperbolic groups: Introduction

 \subsection{Organization of paper}

-In Section 2, we introduce contracting systems and discuss the notion of transitions points relative to a contracting system.
-This provides a uniform background for further concrete studies.
-We also define the notion of horofunctions at conical points in Bowditch boundary.
-This allows to construct PS-measures on Bowditch boundary in Section 4.

-Section 3 gives an abstract formulation of the quasi-conformal density and describes the construction of PS-measures.
-The notions of partial shadows and cones are introduced in a general setting.
-These serve as a protocol which will be implemented in Sections 4, 5 \& 7.
+In Section \ref{Section2}, we discuss a notion of transition points with respect to a contracting system.
+Several preliminary results are proved for conical points and horofunctions.
+Section \ref{Section3} then gives an abstract formulation of the quasi-conformal density and describes the construction of PS-measures.
+The key notions are partial shadows and cones in this paper.

-Sections 4, 5 focus on the PS-measures on the compactification $\Gx \cup \pG$ and use them to derive results about growth of balls and cones in Cayley graphs.
+Sections \ref{Section4} \& \ref{Section5} focus on the PS-measures on the compactification $\Gx \cup \pG$ and use them to derive results about growth of balls and cones in Cayley graphs.
 Theorems \ref{ThmP}, \ref{ThmG} and \ref{ThmC} are proved.

-The aim of Section 6 is to link the action of $G$ on $\Gx$ to the action of $G$ on $X$, via \textit{lift} operations.
-Then Section 7, parallel to Sections 4, 5, is to prove analogous versions of Theorems \ref{ThmP}, \ref{ThmG} and \ref{ThmC} in the setting of the action of $G$ on $X$.
+The aim of Section \ref{Section6} is to link the action of $G$ on $\Gx$ to the action of $G$ on $X$, via \textit{lift} operations.
+Section \ref{Section7} is devoted to an analogue of Theorem \ref{ThmC} for the cusp-uniform action of $G$ on $X$.